2022-23 MSGC Academic Year Graduate Fellowship Recipients Announced

 This year’s recipients are:

-2022-23 Academic Year CUGR and MSGC Research and Creative Activities Graduate Fellowship
+2022-23 Academic Year MSGC Research and Creative Activities Graduate Fellowship

 - Hanna Brooks, Earth and Climate Science, “Evaluating Asian Policy- and Pandemic-Related Emissions Impacts Using Ice Core Pb Concentration and Isotope Ratio Data from Begguya (Mt.
 Hunter) ~800 – 2022 CE,” advised by Karl Kreutz